maxmatkovski/NLP/README.md

 - Mode: **1**
 - Standard Deviation: **1.63**

-Of all the 100,000 tweets the average was 2.786, meaning that the average tweet on twitter about climate change is slightly more negative than neutral.
+Of all the 100,000 tweets the average was **2.786**, meaning that the average tweet on twitter about climate change is slightly more negative than neutral.

-Given the data, it's clear that twitter is a place that fosters extreme opinions.
-Over 60% of the tweets were classified as a either a 1 or a 5.
+Given the data, it's clear that twitter is a place that fosters extreme opinions. **Over 60%** of the tweets were classified as a either a 1 or a 5.
 Thus, twitter is clearly a place that is unideal to educate oneself about important issues such as climate change.

 ## References